Skip to main content

 Who created these materials

-First, model legal documents for nonprofits are often hard to find.
+We launched this site in 2018 because model legal documents for nonprofits are often hard to find.
 Several organizations, such as Public Counsel, make available excellent corporate governance models, and it’s possible to find fiscal sponsorship and other documents through internet searches.
 But it can be difficult to find examples of other documents, especially materials relating to charitable programs and other activities specific to nonprofits.
 We wanted to start addressing that gap in the resource base.

 What this isn’t

 As set out in the Terms of Use, we are not giving legal or tax advice, offering self-help guidance, or providing substantive legal information on this site.
-Site users should also understand that we practice in California and created the documents for use by California nonprofits who are our clients.
+Site users should also understand that we practiced in California and created the documents for use by California nonprofits who were our clients.
 We do not guarantee that they reflect current law or are otherwise complete, much less that they are appropriate for use in any specific situation.

 Users should also understand that review and use of these models does not create an attorney-client relationship between you and the Clinic or any of its lawyers or students.
 We encourage nonprofits and other non-lawyers to consult with counsel before using any of the materials found on the site.